gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/docs/README.md

 Many of these small stations are operated independently by small local organisation but some larger companies operate collections of stations.
 Community local radio typically operates on a very tight budget and in many cases the stations have expertise in studio equipment but not in radio frequency transmitters.
-This leads them to outsource the construction and maintenance of the radio broadcast transmitters to small independent engineering companies who specialise in provisioning low cost broadcast infrastructure provided by OEM broadcast equipment manufacturers.
+This leads them to out-source the construction and maintenance of the radio broadcast transmitters to small independent engineering companies who specialise in provisioning low cost broadcast infrastructure provided by OEM broadcast equipment manufacturers.

 The stations cannot afford to have any breaks in transmission as this can significantly affect market share, audience perception and advertising revenues.
 For this reason, most of the transmission chain is often duplicated so that in the event of a single equipment failure, the station can remain on air.